jobs-at/coding-exercise-frontend/README.md

 ## Tasks to be done

 1. The home page should initially show a list of all recent jobs (the ones which were published within last week).
+   The endpoint which delivers the data is already implemented and can be consumed. (see `index` controller action in `JobController.php`.

    Following information should be displayed:
    * Title of the job.